elfry2/kami/README.md

-Unmaintained.
+Not maintained.
 Just use [LazyVim](https://www.lazyvim.org/) instead.

 # kami
 The perfect text editor–not.
 It's a script to install the [Neovim](https://neovim.io/) configuration I use mainly for web development.